Thank you for your response

 In accounting language, recording of this transaction by segregating into two activities is a double entry system of bookkeeping.
 In the above example, let’s assume an organisation is trading in books, then the Journal entry will be-

 In the above example, the Trial Balance as on date will look like the following Trial Balance as on.….

 |Debit ( Rs )||Credit ( Rs )|

 Let’s say you record all your activities in a diary.
-At month end you summarize your diary and classify it into various categories.
-Now you make a sheet and divide the categories into productive/non productive.
+At month end you summarise your diary and classify it into various categories.
+Now, you make a sheet and divide the categories into productive/non-productive.
 That’s exactly what businesses do.

 A trial balance is a summary sheet listing all ledges and balances.
-Hence it provides a bird eye view of the accounting transactions of an organization.
+Hence it provides a bird eye view of the accounting transactions of an organisation.

-A tallied Trial Balance offers significant comfort regarding accuracy and hence post TB adjustments can be affected.
+A tallied Trial Balance offers significant comfort regarding accuracy and hence post trial balance adjustments can be affected.

 Trial Balance gives a list of all ledgers with balances.
-For the purpose of audit the trial balance is analyzed.
-For example if the nature of an account is debit, but it holds a credit balance, then the entire ledger will be scrutinized.
+For the purpose of audit the trial balance is analysed.
+For example if the nature of an account is debit, but it holds a credit balance, then the entire ledger will be scrutinised.
 So trial balance is also an important tool for auditors.

 Despite the numerous benefits of a Trial balance, it is imperative to understand that a tallied Trial Balance does not ensure zero errors.
 If there are offsetting errors, the Trial Balance will tally despite the error.